-Most international airlines offer flights from New York City to Canada, but the most popular choices tend to be Air Canada, United, Delta and American Airlines.
+Most international airlines offer flights from New York to Canada, but the most popular choices tend to be Air Canada, United, Delta and American Airlines.
 WestJet is also a common choice, particularly for flying into Toronto or Calgary.

 New York is home to LaGuardia International Airport and John F. Kennedy International Airport.
 You may also want to consider flying out of Newark Liberty International Airport in New Jersey.
 Once you arrive in Canada, the airport you'll find yourself in varies depending on which city you're visiting.
 The most common destinations are Toronto Pearson International Airport, Vancouver International Airport, Montreal-Pierre Elliott Trudeau International Airport and Calgary International Airport.